Whether your bathroom is big or small, bathroom organization is key to making the space functional and pleasant.

 For the most convenient bathroom organization keep like items together, and all of the items which are supposed to be used at the same time in the same general location.

 Sometimes you can't get everything to fit the way you like, but keep it the above ideas in mind as a goal, at the least, and do the best you can.

 We all know the function of your shower and tub, but often what happens is that we overload this area with way too much stuff.
-That is where decluttering can come in handy.
+That is where decluttering your shower or bathtub area can come in handy.
 You really don't need six types of shampoo available each time you take a shower, especially if you just use one kind anyway, and the others just sit there unused.

-To organize everyone's supplies a shower or bathtub caddy or organizer can work well, such as the one pictured to the right from 3M (you can click on any of these pictures for purchasing information).
+To organize everyone's supplies a shower or bathtub caddy or organizer can work well, such as the one pictured to the left.
 Try not to have more supplies than can reasonably fit in the caddy you are using.

 Depending on the number of people who must use the shower it may be better for bathroom organization that each person brings their supplies into the bathroom for use and them removes them back to another area in the home afterward.

-If you use a wash cloth in the tub, consider adding a hook for it to hang on.
+If you use a wash cloth or loofah in the tub, consider adding a hook for it to hang on.